ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d3 - a - (REVIEW) Express - GET Method - Route Params and Query String.md

 @LT:

 - IMPORTANT: (before this step) implement page with list of resources
-  - ex. /search or /pizzas
+  - e.g. /search or /pizzas

 -->